 Dealing with matters of the mind, brain, heart, emotions, and health are tough but some of the most important stuff of life.
 Helping friends or family members through challenge, illness, struggle –- it’s not easy.
 It will stretch you and challenge you, but you’ll likely learn a lot along the way -– about yourself, about your friend or family member, and important skills for being there for anyone who is struggling.

 - Expect to feel frustrated

-Your friend is probably frustrated with not feeling like themselves and the process of trying to change that, and so you likely will, too.
+Your friend or family member is probably frustrated with not feeling like themselves and the process of trying to change that, and so you likely will, too.
 Try to think ahead about what will help you keep calm and take care of yourself when frustration creeps in.
 You might find it helpful to find a song or video that helps to reinstate your hope

 - Expect to want to walk away

-Your friend will want to walk away, and so you likely will, too.
+Your friend or family member will want to walk away, and so you likely will, too.
 Keep a list of the reasons why it’s worth it to stick it out.
 And remember, you might have to walk away for a while to take care of yourself.
 Try not to burn your bridges in the process, though.
 Be honest about how you feel, and state your hope to rejoin the journey with compassion in the future.

 - Expect to refer more than once

 Treatment and recovery are not linear processes.
-Your friend may have to use different kinds of resources at different times in their journey.
+Your friend or family member may have to use different kinds of resources at different times in their journey.
 The first time they seek help from one source probably won’t be the last time, so do your best to be prepared with resources they may need when they ask or sit by them while they search for more.

 - Expect awkwardness